 The rooms are also perfectly themed and have many standard amenities, like plenty of storage, a super fun closet, hairdryer, space under the beds for luggage, and more.

-It appears several of the rooms are set up the same as the typical standard rooms at Disney.
+Several of the rooms are set up the same as the typical standard rooms at Disney.
 Depending on what you book, the rooms can sleep anywhere from 3 to 10 adults.

 There are also different views that range in price, including Magic Kingdom, Bay Lake, Gardens, Marina, Pool, Parking Area, and some even have obstructed views.